 What about cost?
 Are there any scholarships available?

 While every attempt is made to keep out tuition as low as possible, the Hillsboro School is dedicated to keeping our classes small to ensure very close learning relationships between teachers and students.
 We have been able to provide a small number of scholarships; they are extremely competitive and only on an as available basis.
 However, we have had several parents either donate their time or arrange to share their talents with the school and reduce their tuition at the same time.
-Parents or specialists have helped offer courses on computer programming, debate, gardening, sewing, art, etc. So if you have a skill you would be willing to share, speak to our Business Director, Connie Edwards, and she will work with you to see if there is a way to help with tuition.
+Parents or specialists have helped offer courses on computer programming, debate, gardening, sewing, art, etc. So if you have a skill you would be willing to share, speak to our Business Director, Meghan Edwards, and she will work with you to see if there is a way to help with tuition.